soumame/screen-interpreter/README.md

 > Made by Cline(AI)

-A Deno application that takes screenshots at regular intervals, analyzes them using Gemini Flash, and logs screen activity information.
+A Deno application that takes screenshots at regular intervals, analyzes them using Gemini Flash, logs screen activity information, and can send summaries to Obsidian.

 ## Features